HIV Viral Load

 A blood sample drawn from a vein in your arm

-When a person is initially infected with HIV, the virus replicates — it produces more and more copies of itself.
+When you are initially infected with HIV, the virus replicates — it produces more and more copies of itself.
 The main target of HIV is the CD4 cells, which are a type of white blood cell that fights infections.
-The virus enters the cells and uses them to replicate and spread throughout the body.
-It moves into the lymph nodes, spleen, and other parts of the body.
+The virus enters these cells and uses them to replicate and spread throughout your body.
+It moves into your lymph nodes, spleen, and other parts of your body.

-About 3-8 weeks after initial exposure to the virus, the person's immune system begins to produce HIV antibodies in response to the infection and suppresses the HIV viral load, decreasing it to a low level.
-Initial symptoms typically resolve, but the infection does not go away.
+About 3-8 weeks after initial exposure to the virus, your immune system begins to produce HIV antibodies in response to the infection and suppresses the HIV viral load, decreasing it to a low level.
+Initial symptoms typically resolve, but your infection does not go away.

-The only way to determine whether a person has been infected is through HIV testing.
-If not detected early and treated, an HIV infection may slowly degrade the immune system.
-After several years and without treatment, the immune system can become so weakened that the disease begins to affect the body's ability to fight infections and certain cancers.
-Symptoms of AIDS begin to appear at this stage as the body becomes more susceptible to infections with microorganisms such as tuberculosis and fungi or other diseases such as Kaposi's sarcoma.
+The only way to determine whether you have been infected is through HIV testing.
+If not detected early and treated, an HIV infection may slowly degrade your immune system.
+After several years and without treatment, the immune system can become so weakened that the disease begins to affect your ability to fight infections and certain cancers.
+Symptoms of AIDS begin to appear at this stage as your body becomes more susceptible to infections with microorganisms such as tuberculosis and fungi or other diseases such as Kaposi's sarcoma.

-The HIV viral load test is used initially, along with a CD4 count, to determine the status of HIV infection in a person diagnosed with the disease.
-The viral load is then used to monitor the effectiveness of antiretroviral treatment (ART) over time.
+The HIV viral load test is used initially, along with a CD4 count, to determine the status of your HIV infection when you have been diagnosed with the disease.
+The viral load is then used to monitor the effectiveness of your antiretroviral treatment (ART) over time.

-The HIV viral load may also be used to help determine whether the virus infecting a person has become drug-resistant.
-If a person does not respond well to treatment and the amount of virus continues to increase, then the virus may be resistant to that particular ART.
-The person's treatment will then likely be modified.
+The HIV viral load may also be used to help determine whether the virus infecting you has become drug-resistant.
+If you do not respond well to treatment and the amount of virus continues to increase, then the virus may be resistant to that particular ART.
+Your treatment will then likely be modified.

 When is it ordered?

-An HIV viral load test is typically ordered with a CD4 count when a person is first diagnosed with HIV infection as part of a baseline measurement.
+An HIV viral load test is typically ordered with a CD4 count when you are first diagnosed with HIV infection as part of a baseline measurement.
 After the baseline, a viral load test will usually be ordered at intervals over time, depending on a few different factors.

 The following table summarizes recommendations* for the timing of viral load testing and CD4 counts:

-Clinical Status of Patient Viral Load CD4 Count When first diagnosed Test performed Test performed After initiating ART Within 2-4 weeks and then every 4-8 weeks until virus is suppressed (undetectable) 3 months later During the first 2 years of stable ART Every 3-4 months Every 3-6 months After 2 years of stable ART, virus undetectable, and CD4 greater than 300 cells/mm3 Can extend to every 6 months Annually; if CD4 consistently greater than 500 cells/mm3, monitoring is optional After changing ART due to side effects or simplifying drug regimen in a person with suppressed virus After 4-8 weeks, to confirm drug effectiveness Monitor according to prior CD4 count and the amount of time person has been on ART, as detailed above After changing ART due to increased viral load (treatment failure) Within 2-4 weeks and then every 4-8 weeks until virus undetectable Every 3-6 months While on ART and viral load is consistently greater than 200 copies/mL Every 3 months Every 3-6 months With new HIV symptoms or start of new treatment with interferon, corticosteroids or cancer drugs Every 3 months Perform test and monitor according to health status (e.g., new HIV symptoms, opportunistic infections)
+Your Clinical Status Viral Load CD4 Count When first diagnosed Test performed Test performed After initiating ART Within 2-4 weeks and then every 4-8 weeks until virus is suppressed (undetectable) 3 months later During the first 2 years of stable ART Every 3-4 months Every 3-6 months After 2 years of stable ART, virus undetectable, and CD4 greater than 300 cells/mm3 Can extend to every 6 months Annually; if CD4 consistently greater than 500 cells/mm3, monitoring is optional After changing ART due to side effects or simplifying drug regimen when your virus is suppressed After 4-8 weeks, to confirm drug effectiveness Monitor according to prior CD4 count and the amount of time you have been on ART, as detailed above After changing ART due to increased viral load (treatment failure) Within 2-4 weeks and then every 4-8 weeks until virus undetectable Every 3-6 months While on ART and viral load is consistently greater than 200 copies/mL Every 3 months Every 3-6 months With new HIV symptoms or start of new treatment with interferon, corticosteroids or cancer drugs Every 3 months Perform test and monitor according to health status (e.g., new HIV symptoms, opportunistic infections)